stianeklund/TS-480-Panel/README.md

 Documentation is split into two "chunks", the panel serial data and the transceiver / radio's responses etc.
 Primary focus for now is to reverse engineer the panel so it can be interfaced with a "insert radio here" ;)

+Power up sequence:

+Most bytes are suffixed with `\r` I removed them from this to improve readability

 #### COMMAND -> DATA VALUE -> ACK